Live Stream API on Google Cloud transcodes live video streams for adaptive streaming with low latency.

 Educational Streaming

-Live transmission of lectures and training sessions.
-Interactive features through integration with other GCP services.
-Archiving for on-demand access after live events.
+Live transmission of lectures and training sessions with subsequent archiving for on-demand access.

 Integration with innFactory

-As a Google Cloud partner, innFactory supports you with live streaming projects: architecture design, CDN integration, latency optimization, monitoring setup, and cost optimization.
+As a certified Google Cloud Partner, innFactory supports live streaming projects: architecture design, CDN integration, latency optimization, monitoring setup, and cost optimization.

 Available Tiers & Options